Skylarking: "Another Satellite"

 "Another Satellite" is about Erica Wexler, a fan who caused tensions between Partridge and his wife, and ultimately became his romantic partner and musical collaborator.
 He previously wrote about Wexler for The Big Express songs "Seagulls Screaming Kiss Her Kiss Her" and "You're the Wish You Are I Had".
 Rundgren had initially rejected "Another Satellite", but it was included at the insistence of the band's A&R executive at Virgin, Jeremy Lascelles.
-Partridge expressed regret releasing the song since it was hurtful to Erica, although "the story had a happy ending" once they rekindled a relationship in the 1990s.
+Partridge expressed regret over releasing the song since it was hurtful to Erica, although "the story had a happy ending" once they rekindled a relationship in the 1990s.
 The "mordant, chiming rebuke" of the song, according to Stannard, "signals a shift into darker, more personal areas."

 "Mermaid Smiled"

 "Mermaid Smiled" is a "jazzy" song inspired by a board book Partridge owned as a child.
 The title means "getting back in touch with the child in you.
 And the key to that is something as frivolous as a smile on a mermaid."
 It was composed in D^{6} tuning (D–A–D–A–B–F) and came about when he discovered a riff that he felt had an underwater quality to it.
 He wrote a poem containing some of the lyrics, called "Book Full of Sea", but could not remember if it was before or after he had the "Raga-mama-Raga" guitar motif: "I started to throw my hands around the fretboard and discovered some great-sounding stuff – all simple chords.
 They're just straight barres or real simple shapes.
 It just sort of said rock pools and mermaids and breakers crashing."
-Rundgren arranged the song in the style of Bobby Darin.
+Rundgren arranged the song in the style of Bobby Darin, while Partridge reflected that it bore the influence of "really cheesy jazz – Martin Denny, Esquivel, Les Baxter – with goofy steel guitars and people singing ‘zu, zu, zu’ and stuff."
 The track features tabla, bongos, muted trumpets, and sampled vibraphones from a Fairlight; the latter two are reflected in the lyrics "from pools of xylophone clear" and "compose with trumpeting shell".
 Partridge found that the percussion gave the song an Indian feel and tried expanding upon it by singing flattened quarter notes, an idea that Rundgren rejected.